sara-nl/sdrdocs/source/pages/rest-api/workflow-deposit.rst

 Once the deposit process is completed, the results can be checked by requesting the deposit data using the new deposit identifier.
 Follow the [deposit retrieval guide](01_Retrieve_existing_deposit.md) for an extensive description on how to do this.

-The deposit identifier `id` in the response message can directly be used to see the landing page of the newly created deposit: [b43a0e6914e34de8bd19613bcdc0d364](https://$SDR_HOST/deposits/b43a0e6914e34de8bd19613bcdc0d364).
+The deposit identifier `id` in the response message can directly be used to see the landing page of the newly created deposit: [bd387af9afe48d0a](https://$SDR_HOST/deposit/bd387af9afe48d0a).
 If the page displays a restriction message, this is due the server-side processing of the ingestion.
 As soon as this is finished, the message will disappear.

 Unfortunately, some of the metadata schema fields are missing since during the metadata update step, these fields were not added to the patch.
 It is highly recommended to complete all fields during this step in order to increase the discoverability, authenticity and reusability of the dataset.
-Please check the [Update deposit metadata](06_Update_deposit_metadata.md) module to update your published deposit's metadata.
+Please check the :ref:`Update metadata of draft deposit <rest-api-ref-update-draft-deposit-metadata>` reference to update the metadata of your published deposit.